andraugust/andraugust.github.io/stat-thermo-1.md

 Statistical thermodynamics explores the way in which thermal properties of a system emerge from the elementary objects that make it up.
-If the system is an air-filled balloon, for example, its thermal properties are things like temperature and pressure, while its elementary objects are the atoms and molecules that make up the gas and the balloon itself.
+If the system is an air-filled cylinder, for example, its thermal properties are things like temperature and pressure, while its elementary objects are the atoms and molecules that make up the gas and the cylinder itself.

 Thermal properties are relatively intuitive—we can feel the difference between hot and cold, we can see steam rising from boiling water, and we can warm ourselves by a fire.
 But that these things should occur due to the motion of atoms is far from obvious, and if we tried to predict any of them using classical or quantum mechanics directly we wouldn't get very far—there are just too many objects to consider.